Henning Berg

-Henning Stille Berg ([ˈhɛ̂nːɪŋ ˈstɪ̂lːə ˈbærɡ]; born 1 September 1969) is a Norwegian football manager and former player, who is the current manager of Cypriot First Division club Pafos FC.
+Henning Stille Berg ([ˈhɛ̂nːɪŋ ˈstɪ̂lːə ˈbærɡ]; born 1 September 1969) is a Norwegian football manager and former player.
+He is currently the manager of Omonia.

-His career lasted from 1988 to 2004, most notably in the Premier League where he won titles with both Blackburn Rovers and Manchester United, becoming the first player to win the Premier League with two different clubs.
+His career lasted from 1988 to 2004, most notably in the Premier League where he won titles with both Blackburn Rovers and Manchester United, becoming the first player to win the Premier League with two clubs.
 He also played in his native land for Vålerenga and Lillestrøm before finishing his career in the Scottish Premier League with Rangers.
 He was capped 100 times by Norway, scoring nine goals.

 Berg became a manager in 2005 with Lyn and then Lillestrøm.
 He returned to Blackburn as manager in 2012, but was sacked after just 57 days in the post.
 In January 2014, he became the new coach of Legia Warsaw, with whom he won the Ekstraklasa and the Polish Cup.
 He then managed Videoton and Stabæk, before moving to Cyprus, where he managed Omonia, and led them to their first championship in over a decade.
-In June 2022, he was announced as the new coach of Pafos FC.